YONEX4090/MultiSafeHand/README.md

 ## Advanced Dexterous Manipulation in MARL: MultiSafHand & MACPAO Integration

 In this paper, we propose Multi-Agent Constrained Proxi-mal Advantage Optimization (MACPAO), which considers the sequence of agent updates and integrates non-stationarity into sequential update schemes. we designed a system comprising three components: object datasets, bimanual dexterous tasks, and the Safe MARL algorithm.
-Supplemental material is available at the provided link [Uploading Supplementary_material_for_IROS.pdf…]()
+Supplemental material is available at the provided link [Supplementary_material_for_IROS.pdf](https://github.com/YONEX4090/MultiSafeHand/files/14459332/Supplementary_material_for_IROS.pdf)
+.
 .
 <div align="center">
   <img src="safe-policy/assets/overview.jpg" width="75%"/>